MumMumMum/CarND-PID-Control-Project-master/README.md

 ---

-Tuning Kp Ki Kd :
+Manual Tuning Kp Ki Kd :
 I took the code from repo and first ran the PID with some values for KP KI KD to check the project setup.
-I saw the value of CTE passed and returned.
+I saw the value of CTE passed to simulator  and returned from simultaor.
 I also noted that for CTE > 2.5  the car goes off Track.
 So first tested the reset command working, By sedning reset command after evey 100 messages.
 Then I took the rough values of Kp Ki and Kd from sebastins Lessons and checked how the cte is